 A great deal of what We learn comes from experience.
 The more we do a thing, the more we learn about doing it better.
 As a corollary, when something is new or untried we tend to make more mistakes.
-Design review and qualiﬁcation is performed to apply the lessons learned from experience with other products and projects to the new situation.
+Design review and qualiﬁcation are performed to apply the lessons learned from experience with other products and projects to the new situation.
 The objective is to introduce the new item with a minimum of startup problems, errors, and engineering changes.
 This involves such activities as:

 - Locating qualified suppliers

-- Identifying special personnel, equipment, handling, storage, quality and regulatory requirements
+- Identifying special personnel, equipment, handling, storage, quality, and regulatory requirements

 - Providing information to marketing for forecasting, promotional. and public-relations purposes.

 The design review and qualification activity is usually performed after the development of an acceptable prototype and before full—scale production.
 Design review often takes place in formal and informal meetings involving manufacturing, quality, and engineering personnel.
 In some cases, customer personnel are also present.
 The meetings involve the discussion of preliminary engineering drawings and design concepts.
 The purpose is to determine if the designs can be produced (or procured) and inspected within the cost and schedule constraints set by management.
 If not, one of two courses of action must be taken: 1) change the design or 2) acquire the needed production or inspection capabilities.
 The design review is commonly where critical and major characteristics are identified.
 This information is used to design functional test and inspection equipment, as well as to focus manufacturing and quality efforts on high—priority items.
-Formal Failure Mode, Effects and Criticality Analysis (FMECA) and Fault Tree Analysis (FTA) is also performed to assist in identiﬁcation of important features.
+Formal Failure Mode, Effects and Criticality Analysis (FMECA), and Fault Tree Analysis (FTA) is also performed to assist in identiﬁcation of important features.
 When feasible. a pilot run will be scheduled to conﬁrm readiness for full-scale production.
-Pilot runs present an excellent opportunity for process capability analysis (PCA) to verify that the personnel, machines, tooling, materials and procedure can meet the engineering requirements.
+Pilot runs present an excellent opportunity for process capability analysis (PCA) to verify that the personnel, machines, tooling, materials, and procedure can meet the engineering requirements.
 The pilot run usually involves a small number of parts produced under conditions that simulate the full—scale production environment.
 Parts produced in the pilot run are subject to intense scrutiny to determine any shortcomings in the design, manufacturing, or quality plans.
-Ideally, the pilot run will encompass the entire spectrum of production, from raw materials to storage to transportation, installation and operation in the field.
+Ideally, the pilot run will encompass the entire spectrum of production, from raw materials to storage to transportation, installation, and operation in the field.
 Properly done, design review and qualification will result in a full-scale production plan that will minimize startup problems, errors, and engineering changes after startup.
-The production plan will include error-free engineering drawings, a manufacturing plan and a quality plan. .
+The production plan will include error-free engineering drawings, a manufacturing plan, and a quality plan. .

 Process Qualification and Validation Methods

-Process qualiﬁcation and validation are primarily control issues.
-One objective is to identify those processes that are capable of meeting management and engineering requirements, if properly controlled.
+Process qualiﬁcation and validation primarily control issues.
+One objective is to identify those processes that are capable of meeting management and engineering requirements if properly controlled.
 Another objective is to assure that processes are actually performing at the level which they are capable of performing, This requires that process capability be analyzed using statistical methods and that products are produced only on those processes capable of holding the required tolerances.